owagner/onkyo2mqtt/README.md

                         Defaults to "onkyo/"
     --onkyo-address ONKYO_ADDRESS
                         IP or hostname of the AVR.
+Defaults to autodiscover --onkyo-id ID
-Defaults to autodiscover --log LOG           set log level to the specified value.
+						Device identifier of AVR to connecct to.
+Uses autodiscover --log LOG           set log level to the specified value.
 Defaults to WARNING.
 Try DEBUG for maximum detail